-You will wake up early in the morning for the breakfast and after at around 8: 30am you will go to the volcanoes national park headquarters for the briefing on the rules to be observed during gorilla trekking.
-You will be alocated to the gorilla family and the guide rangers will lead you to the gorillas.
+You will wake up early in the morning for the breakfast and after at around 8: 30am you will go to the Volcanoes national park headquarters for the briefing on the rules to be observed during gorilla trekking.
+You will be allocated to the gorilla family and the guide rangers will lead you to the gorillas.

 The trekking normally takes 2-5 hours and upon sighting the gorillas, it takes one hour to spend with them after which you will return to the lodge for lunch and later visit the twin lakes of Ruhondo and Burera in the late afternoon for a cultural experience.
 Dinner and overnight will be at the lodge of your booking.

 You will wake up very early in the morning for your breakfast and then travel to Kigali city.
 Depending on your flight schedule, you may also have a city tour in Kigali where you will visit the Genocide memorial sites and the colorful markets for souvenirs before being transferred to the Airport for your departure flight.